Process Hazard Analysis (PHA) What-If Automated Excel Spreadsheet

 • Complete access to the What-If spreadsheet's VBA code.
 You may customize the VBA code or re-use it within your own application.
 Your Excel guru may build on its model.

 • Extensive Process Hazard Review document in HTML format.
-This is an excellent reference for your What-If study group.
+This is an excellent source for creating additional questions and also as reference for your What-If study group.

-• Sample What-If PHA Questions in Excel format that were extracted from the Process Hazard Review document.
+• 145 sample What-If PHA questions in Excel format that were extracted from the Process Hazard Review document.
 This Excel file is useful for familiarizing yourself with the What-If spreadsheet's Import mechanism.

 • Risk Assessment Matrix document in Excel and PDF format.
 This is a handy copy of the default Risk worksheet within the What-If spreadsheet.
 It is useful as a template for a reference document within your What-If study group.